daattali/gslides-betternotes-extension/README.md

 On a more serious note - I do think this is a very essential tool for anyone who uses Google Slides to give presentations.

+## Contributions

+Feel free to submit pull requests to help make this better or sent any feedback.
+Thank you to [deafsquad](https://github.com/deafsquad) for making sure this works on Google work domains.

 ## My other extensions

 [GitHub Diff Navigator](https://github.com/daattali/github-diff-navigator-extension) - Chrome extension that allows you to easily navigate through the changes in a file that has been edited on GitHub.